mr5/tramp-cli/README.md

 <a name="Initialization"></a>
 ## Initialization

-Run `.tramprc.js` in your project root path will generate a configuration file of tramp.
+Run `tramp init` in your project root path will generate a configuration file of tramp.
 It looks like below:

 ```javascript
 module.exports = {